rougin/torin/app/config/memory.md

       ];
   }
   ```
-8. Use 2 spacing when creating templates in `app/plates`.
+9. Use 2 spacing when creating templates in `app/plates`.
-9. Always use guarded `if` statements.
-Never use `else` statements if possible.
+10. Always use guarded `if` statements.
+Avoid using else statements whenever possible.
+Handle the negative or empty conditions first using an `if` statement with a `return`, `continue`, or a simple output, and then proceed with the main logic outside of that `if` block.
-10. Only use pure PHP in all template files.
+11. Never use the `Plates` template engine for generating views.
+All template files within the `app/plates` directory must be written using pure PHP.

 # Notes and considerations
 1. Always design implementations that conforms to SOLID principles.